KunjManavadariya/Stay---Your-one-and-only-hotel-app/README.md

-# Technologies used for building this website:
+# Technologies used for building this website
 <ol>
 	<li>Hosting platform</li>
 	<ul>